Our Doctors are all experienced and skilled in pediatric eye care.

 Often, the vision tests at school or at the primary doctor’s office consist of very broad tests like reading an eye chart and following a light with your eyes.
 These tests may allow the nurse or doctor to notice any obvious vision problems, but they do not provide an in-depth look at the health of the eyes.
-Dr. Sirgany and Dr. Howard will perform an in-depth comprehensive medical eye examination to check for any signs of underlying conditions or vision problems that may have been missed.
+Our doctors will perform an in-depth comprehensive medical eye examination to check for any signs of underlying conditions or vision problems that may have been missed.

 It has been shown that children who spend a lot of time outdoors have a decreased risk of becoming nearsighted.
 Encourage your child to engage in an activity outside rather than playing on the computer/tablet or watching tv.
 Make sure that they are wearing UV-protective sunglasses when they are outside as well.
 Transition lenses are great for kids, as they change from light indoors to dark outdoors, so there is a separate pair of sunglasses is not necessary.
 When your child is on the computer/tablet or reading for an extended period of time, make sure they take breaks to allow their eyes to rest.
 The 20-20-20 rule is great for children as well as adults to reduce eye strain; for every 20 minutes of using the computer or reading, look at something 20 feet away for 20 seconds.